DCPUTeam/DCPUToolchain/docs/sources/tools/compiler/index.rst

 Compiler
 =============================================

-Content for the compiler would go here.
+The compiler allows you to translate (relatively) high-level languages such as C into assembly for the DCPU.
+The compile infrastructure is written in such a way that it permits any language to be defined for compilation to the DCPU.

 .. toctree::
     :maxdepth: 3

 .. _compiler-command-line: